pedrorechez/PathJoin/README.md

 A careful, full implementation is required before PathJoin can be used in practice.
 In particular, we require:

  - A full implementation of the distributed signature scheme (i.e., management of the shared wallets) in a distributed manner.
+Current implementation requires to reveal the shares for the shared wallets.
  - A full implementation of the DiceMix protocol to use PathJoin for credit mixing.
+Current implementation requires to reveal the owner of each output wallet.
+ - An implementation of mixing XRP.
+Current implementation assumes that wallets used in PathJoin have already enough XRP.

 Still, you can download our prototype if you are interested in testing the PathJoin functionality.